2024-25 Catalog

 Research Ethics in Population Health

-Six graduate-level courses, a minimum of 18 credits chosen in consultation with an adviser.
-Students are encouraged to take courses that will provide them with additional expertise in substantive and/or methodological concentration areas of interest.
-These courses must be taken in the College of Health.18
+Twelve graduate-level courses, a minimum of 36 credits, chosen in consultation with an adviser.
+Students are encouraged to take courses that will provide them with additional expertise in substantive and/or methodological areas of interest; three of these courses must focus on a methodological area of interest.
+Courses taken outside the College of Health must be approved by an advisor.

 Students will work closely with their doctoral advisor and doctoral committee to develop their dissertation proposal.
 Students will orally defend their dissertation proposal to their doctoral committee and will need to obtain approval before proceeding to the dissertation phase.